urssanjaysingh/React-Redux/README.md

 # React Redux GitHub Directory - urssanjaysingh/React-Redux

-Welcome to the GitHub repository for the React Redux project - urssanjaysingh/React-Redux!
+Welcome to the GitHub repository for the React Redux - urssanjaysingh/React-Redux!

 ## Overview